What is G2G learning and why are Google using it to boost employee knowledge

 Like anything to do with employee development, reward and recognition is essential to boosting performance and keeping motivation alive.
 It can be as simple as a manager taking a volunteer to the side and verbally expressing their thanks and gratitude to them.
 Or it can be a formal process to make employees feel valued.

-You can include milestones in your career development plans which can help volunteers progress within their role.
-For example, you can reward them when they hit certain milestones such as done ten training sessions, when they’ve had eight or above for their feedback for four weeks running, or perhaps they’ve hit 100/100 in their feedback.
-Ocasta Engage reward and recognition software allows you to send stickers and trophies to employees devices.
+You can include milestones in your career development plans, which can help volunteers progress within their roles.
+For example, you can reward them when they hit certain milestones, such as doing ten training sessions, when they’ve had eight or above for their feedback for four weeks running, or perhaps they’ve hit 100/100 in their feedback.
+Ocasta Engage reward and recognition app allows you to send stickers and trophies to employees’ devices.
 These can be sent by peers or managers to boost morale, motivation and productivity.

 7. Recognise the challenges for peer to peer learning

 The main challenge with peer to peer learning is quality.
-If you leave the programme to unravel itself, then you can face quality issues which will impact performance.
+If you leave the programme to unravel, you can face quality issues that will impact performance.
 We suggest having extensive checklists for your volunteers which they can go through every time they hold a session.
-Our digital checklists make it easy for volunteers to swipe left, right and comment to let you know whether they have completed certain checks.
+Our digital checklists make it easy for volunteers to swipe left and right and comment to let you know whether they have completed certain checks.
 These then go straight to head office once they have been completed.
 Your checklist could include questions such as:

 Double employee knowledge levels with Ocasta Engage

-Our employee knowledge platform is used by huge retailers including Next, Tesco Mobile and Virgin Media.
+Our internal comms and training app is used by organisations including Next, Tesco Mobile and Virgin Media O2.
 One customer saw knowledge levels double in the first three months and another increased sales by 300% through using our employee observation tool.